Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 \end{props}

-We remark first that it is important to carefully distinguish the \emph{background} data set $(\hat A,\kappa,\hat q,\hat p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ from the \emph{vacuum} initial data set $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$.
-The former determines the free data for \ParabolicHyperbolicR{} (but not necessarily the Cauchy data).
-The fields $\hat A$, $\hat q$ and $\hat p_\Sph {a}$ are in fact ignored.
-While the background data set is not necessarily a solution of Einstein's vacuum constraints, it is in fact asymptotically hyperboloidal because the conditions of \Propref{Result:Hyp_Decays} hold.
-The latter data set $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ is now an actual solution of the vacuum constraints. \emph{Assuming} a certain \emph{base regularity} of the solution $(A,q,p_\Sph a)$ (we do not \emph{prove existence} of such solutions) of \ParabolicHyperbolicR{} we discuss in the proof below that these equations imply \eqref{eq:AsymAnal_Hyp_R} which, by \Propref{Result:Hyp_Decays}, then proves that the latter data set is asymptotically hyperboloidal.
-As a consequence of minimal regularity, however, expansions of such data sets at $\rho=\infty$ may contain log-terms and the Bondi mass may not be defined.
-This issue of smoothness is addressed by \Propref{res:smoothness}.
+Before we continue we remark that it is important to carefully distinguish the largely free choice of \emph{background} data set $(\kappa,B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ from the resulting \emph{vacuum} initial data set $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$.
+The former determines the \emph{free data, but not necessarily the Cauchy data}, used to solve \ParabolicHyperbolicR{}.
+While the background data set is not necessarily a solution of Einstein's vacuum constraints, it is nevertheless asymptotically hyperboloidal as a consequence of \Propref{Result:Hyp_Decays}.
+The resulting data set $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ is an actual solution of the vacuum constraints.
+Making certain \emph{a-priori assumptions} about the solution $(A,q,p_\Sph a)$ of \ParabolicHyperbolicR{} as explained before we establish that \eqref{eq:AsymAnal_Hyp_R} follows, which, by \Propref{Result:Hyp_Decays}, then implies that the data set is asymptotically hyperboloidal.

-Roughly speaking, \emph{R\'acz's parabolic-hyperbolic formulation \ParabolicHyperbolicR{} yields asymptotically hyperboloidal vacuum initial data sets from asymptotically hyperboloidal (in general non-vacuum) background initial data sets.} This is interesting because this is different in the asymptotically flat setting \cite{Beyer:2018HW} for Racz's formulation.
-In the asymptotically flat setting, it is \emph{our modified parabolic-hyperbolic formulation} \ParabolicHyperbolicA{} in \cite{Beyer:2020HW} that yields asymptotically flat vacuum initial data sets from asymptotically flat (in general non-vacuum) background initial data sets.
+As a rough summary we conclude that \emph{R\'acz's parabolic-hyperbolic formulation \ParabolicHyperbolicR{} yields asymptotically hyperboloidal vacuum initial data sets from asymptotically hyperboloidal (in general non-vacuum) background initial data sets.} This is interesting because this is different in the asymptotically flat setting \cite{Beyer:2018HW} for Racz's formulation.
+In the asymptotically flat setting, it is \emph{the modified parabolic-hyperbolic formulation} proposed in \cite{Beyer:2020HW} that \emph{yields asymptotically flat vacuum initial data sets from asymptotically flat (in general non-vacuum) background initial data sets}.

 \begin{proof}[Proof of \Propref{Result:AsymAnal_Hyp_R}] Suppose that the hypothesis of \Propref{Result:AsymAnal_Hyp_R} holds.
 Using \Eqref{eq:defkStar}, we first find that $\kstar$ has asymptotic radial expansion